+Labelbox is one of our great startup customers and a cutting-edge AI company.
 They never configured SSL and chose to focus on changing the world through machine learning.

 When you deploy with Vercel, you never need to think about setting up and renewing SSL certificates for your websites.

 You need an HTTPS-enabled site before you can roll it out to customers.

 Vercel completely automates this for you.
 Once you purchase a domain through Vercel domains or set up an external one, you can add an alias from the domains tab on the project dashboard.